 Exams and Tests

-Diagnosis is based on a thorough medical history and physical examination, followed by imaging tests.
+Diagnosis is based on a thorough medical history and physical exam, followed by imaging tests.
 The best way to look at the posterior fossa is with an MRI scan.
-CT scans are usually not helpful to see that area of the brain.
+CT scans are not helpful to see that area of the brain in most cases.